computationalcognitivescience/lovelace/content/_part_i/math.md

 $$E\subseteq V\times V$$.
 If there is a relationship between two vertices $$e\in V$$ and $$v\in V$$, then $$(u,v)\in E$$.

-{% maincolumn '' 'Example graphs.' %}
+{% maincolumn 'assets/img/graph-examples.svg' 'Example graphs.
+Graph A is a simple graph (a forest of multiple connected graphs) representing two-way like relationships.
+Graph B is a weighted graph representing major roads and distances between cities.
+Graph C is a directed graph representing causal relationships (e.g., clouds cause rain).
+Graph D is a tree representing part of the taxonomy of animals.' %}

 Depending on their structure, graphs can be classified into different types.
-In this book, we consider only a few but see Futher Reading if you are interested in diving deeper.
+In this book, we use only a few types of graphs, but see Further Reading if you are interested in diving deeper.

 ### Simple graph